1. Make the call about the prospect, not about you.

-The reason for the call must be based around providing the prospect with information or insight they will find of value.
+The reason for the call must be based on providing the prospect with information or insight they will find of value.

 2. Speak with energy and believe in yourself.